rohitdanti/Data-Mining/README.md

 Lab 8 - Contains a practice implementing techniques for dimensionality reduction using (Kernel) PCA and autoencoder neural networks.

 Lab 9 - Contains a practice implementing your first Deep Reinforcement Learning Algorithm (Reinforce) with PyTorch.

+**_Homeworks_**

+Homework 0 - This assignment was to test the basic prerequisite for this class

+Homework 1 - The goal of this assignment was to classify documents in a corpus.
+It invloved training a variety of tree-based models and evaluate each one using 5-fold cross-validation.
+Based on the best performing model, I ran inference on a test set and predicted the labels.

+Homework 2 - Similar to HW 1 but made use of other features for feature exploration.
+Features like TFIDF, word embeddings provided by other packages like GloVe with gensim, or BERT are implenented in this HW.
+Also used 5-fold cross-validation to evaluate the performance of the Neural Network.